U.S. planes, tractors on EU tariff list over Boeing

 WTO arbitrators have yet to set amounts of damages or countermeasures in each case, but the U.S. case against Airbus is more advanced, with a ruling expected in June or July.
 Damages for the EU’s Boeing complaint could come early in 2020.

-The United States and the European Union are already in conflict after U.S. President Donald Trump subjected EU steel and aluminum imports to punitive tariffs, to which the EU responded with duties on 2.8 billion euros ($3.2 billion) of U.S. imports.
+Washington and Brussels are already in conflict after U.S. President Donald Trump subjected EU steel and aluminum imports to punitive tariffs.
+The EU responded with duties on 2.8 billion euros ($3.2 billion) of U.S. imports.

 Brussels then chose politically sensitive products, such as whisky from Kentucky and Harley Davidsons from Wisconsin.

-An EU official said the new list was drawn up with the aim of having minimal impact on EU businesses, but also to serve as a deterrent and to cause discomfort for the other side.
+An EU official said the new list was drawn up with the aim of having minimal impact on EU businesses, but also to serve as a deterrent and to cause discomfort to the other side.

 It includes some 7 billion euros worth of aircraft; steam coal is in, but coking coal, used by steelmakers, is not; U.S. soybeans, which the EU has pledged to promote, have also been left out.